simeonpashley/simeonpashley.github.io/_posts/2024-12-31-generative-ai-predictions.md

 ### 5. **Rise of Agentic Coding Tools**

 AI will evolve from tools that assist to those that autonomously handle routine coding tasks.
 Leveraging advancements in reasoning models, these agents will optimise coding workflows, debug systems, and propose innovative solutions.
 Developers’ roles will pivot from doing to thinking—supervising and strategising to amplify innovation.
 This evolution mirrors the transformative shifts seen in console game development during the transitions between platforms like PlayStation 1 through PlayStation 4.
 Those who adapted thrived; those who didn’t were left behind.
-Similarly, businesses and individuals must embrace this paradigm shift or risk obsolescence【56†source】.
+Similarly, businesses and individuals must embrace this paradigm shift or risk obsolescence.

 **Key Indicator of Success:** Agentic coding tools achieve adoption across mainstream engineering workflows.